telerik/ajax-docs/controls/grid/appearance-and-styling/skins.md

 # Skins

-This help article discusses using skins in **RadGrid**.
-You can see examples of the built-in skins, you can learn how to create custom skins, plus you'll see major properties you'll use to customize skins as well as a list of required names for skin images you must use for custom skins.
+In this article, we discuss the use of skins in **RadGrid**.
+You can see examples of the built-in skins, learn how to create custom skins, and see the major properties used to customize skins.

 By default, all controls in the Telerik UI for ASP.NET suite have a polished look and feel, which is consistent across the whole product line.

 All resources (scripts, skins, etc.) are implemented as Embedded WebResources in ASP.NET 3.5-4.8 for a very easy and convenient deployment.
 The only thing you need to do is drag **RadGrid** from your toolbox onto your web page (no external files will be required) and **RadGrid** will use its default skin.

-Generally, you can change the existing grid skins by setting the **Skin** property to the name of the skin.
-See the sections below for more info.
+You can change the applied grid skin by setting the **Skin** property to the name of the skin.

 ## Built-in Skins

 The image below shows a thumbnail view of the embedded skins provided by Telerik.
-They are embedded in the Telerik.Web.UI.dll assembly as web resources.To use a built-in skin, the user only needs to set the **Skin** property of the control.
+They are embedded in the Telerik.Web.UI.dll assembly as web resources.
+To use a built-in skin, the user only needs to set the **Skin** property of the control.
 Built-in skins are also provided in "C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Skins".
 ![RadGrid Skins](images/grid-skins.png)